Try Circuit Training for a Quick Cardio

 Circuit training can be a powerful form of exercise, but to be most effective, it must adhere to the proven principles for fitness results.

-Have you ever wished you could enjoy the benefits of cardiovascular exercise and resistance training all in the same workout?
-Many health clubs offer a class that focuses on 'body toning' or 'muscle sculpting' that supposedly accomplishes both a cardiovascular workout and a muscle-building and strengthening workout in one class.
+Have you ever wished you could enjoy the benefits of cardiovascular exercise and resistance training - all in the same workout?
+Many health clubs offer a class that focuses on "body toning" or "muscle sculpting" that supposedly accomplishes both a cardiovascular workout and a muscle-building and strengthening workout in one class.
 These classes typically call for aerobic activities such as stair-stepping mixed in with high reps with light weights (20+ reps per set with usually a maximum of 10 lbs. of resistance—oftentimes 5 lbs. or less).
-The trump card is that you will have your entire workout done within the hour—but primarily due to the light weights used, these classes are NOT very effective.
-Better than nothing--but not as effective as they could be.
+The advertising pitch is that you will have your entire workout done within the hour—but primarily due to the light weights used, these classes are NOT very effective.
+Better than nothing - but not as effective as they could be.